Patriots back at work, day after 5th player tested positive - WHIZ News

-The New England Patriots went back to work Saturday, one day after a fifth player on the team tested positive for COVID-19 and one day before their twice-postponed game against the Denver Broncos.
+The New England Patriots went back to work Saturday, one day after a fifth player tested positive for COVID-19 and one day before their twice-postponed game against Denver.

+A Patriots spokesman said the team would proceed with its walkthrough, but all meetings would be virtual.
+There was no word on any Saturday testing.

 The Patriots canceled practice Friday and later placed center James Ferentz on the reserve/COVID-19 list.

-Elsewhere, the Jacksonville Jaguars said Saturday that a practice squad player tested positive for the coronavirus.
+Elsewhere, the Jacksonville Jaguars said Saturday a practice-squad player tested positive.
 The initial result was confirmed by a second test Friday evening.
 The player was quarantined, and the team is reviewing contact tracing data to determine what further precautions need to be taken.

 The Jaguars (1-4) host Detroit (1-3) on Sunday and plan to play as scheduled.

-Jacksonville decided to hold football activities remotely Saturday as part of NFL protocols.
-It could benefit the team that it typically separates practice squad players from guys on the 53-man roster, creating an extra level of protection to help prevent an outbreak.
+Jacksonville held its football activities remotely Saturday as part of NFL protocols.
+It could benefit the team that it typically separates practice-squad players from those on the 53-man roster, creating an extra level of protection to help prevent an outbreak.

 The Jaguars are the fourth NFL team to deal with COVID issues in recent days, joining Atlanta, Indianapolis and New England.